Mahmouuuddd/Sensors/README.md

 This code is for testing the code of commands sent from the Raspberry Pi to the Arduino using ROS

 ## Libraries
-This file is for libraries that need to be installed in Arduino
+- Adafruit_HMC5883_Unified
+- Adafruit_Unified_Sensor
+- NewPing
+- TinyGPSPlus
+- ros_lib "but it's too heavy to upload so you need to upload it from Arduino site"